Akashshetgar/TransEtheria/README.md

 # music-app-bc

-This project is made during KJSSCE Hack 6.0
+This project is made during KJSCE Hack 6.0